 Is Novak Djokovic Playing at the Highest Level in History?

-Novak Djokovic’s two-hour trouncing of Rafael Nadal at the 2019 Australian Open final, even if it was only a third as long as his 2012 triumph, was one of the greatest performances of all time.
+On the other hand, some might wonder if Djoker’s level is actually dropping.
+Djokovic’s two-hour trouncing of Rafael Nadal at the 2019 Australian Open final, even if it was only a third as long as his 2012 triumph, was one of the greatest performances of all time.

 Djokovic hit 34 winners to nine unforced errors and demolished Rafa’s forehand, backhand and serve.
 Teeing off seemingly at will, Novak pushed 28 errors out of Rafa’s forehand in the final.
 Novak lost only one point on his serve in the first set, and never let Rafa into the match.